4teamwork/ftw.simplelayout/README.rst

   No example content, no further views.
 This profile is for Developers, who want to write their own simplelayout content types and views.

+- ``ftw.simplelayout`` develpment profile - Only installs the JS library with non minified resources and the control panel.
+  No example content, no further views.
+This profile is for Developers, who want to write their own simplelayout content types and views.

-This package uses the `Simplelayout Javascript Lib <https://github.com/4teamwork/simplelayout>`_, which provides the basic functionality.
+This package uses the `Simplelayout Javascript Lib <https://github.com/4teamwork/ftw.simplelayout/ftw/simplelayout/browser/client>`_, which provides the basic functionality.
 Further this package provides a Plone integration of the Simplelayout Lib:

 - Overlays for manipulate blocks, such as adding, deleting and modifying.